mrajani/learnvagrant/README.md

-Learning Vagrant by way of Chef Server Deployment
+Learning Vagrant by way of Chef Server and Puppet Master Deployment

 All Shell Scripts are in ./shared folder, which is mounted on the VM.

-All Chef setup are for Ubuntu versions 1[2|4].04
+All Chef setup are for CentOS v6.5

 chefserver.sh installs the open source chef server